 Victory by the Winners

 The Frisian horse breed has been threatened with extinction at various times.
 In 1913, only three stallions were left available to produce offspring.
-This image symbolizes the victory over the demise of the Frisian horse.
-All horses in this image have been winners (or champions).
+This image symbolizes the celebration of victory over the demise of the Frisian horse.
+All the horses in this image have been winners.

 This image contains 0% Artificial Intelligence.
 Everything was created through photography, digital drawing, and painting.
-The image can be printed up to 950 x 500 cm (374 x 196 inch) with all details preserved.
+The image can be printed up to approximately 700 x 350 cm (275 x 137”) with sharpness and all details preserved.

 The Symbolism